 When the Partnership subscribes for the B units of GEEREF, it is required to commit to investing a fixed amount of capital to GEEREF over time.
 Pending the full investment of the Partnership's commitments, which may take several months or years, the Partnership may invest in a variety of other investments, including income producing private and public debt and equity securities, either directly or indirectly through other funds.

-The Manager may hedge part or all of the Partnership's non-Canadian dollar exposure back to the Canadian dollar from time to time.
+Portland Investment Counsel Inc. (the "Manager") may hedge part or all of the Partnership's non-Canadian dollar exposure back to the Canadian dollar from time to time.